Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 How can I prevent another infection?

 - Clean all wounds immediately.
 Use soap and water to clean even small breaks in your skin, such as minor cuts or blisters.
 Cover the wounds with a sterile bandage.
+Change the bandage as directed or if it becomes wet or dirty.

 - Limit your exposure to bacteria.
 Avoid people who are sick and have a sore throat.
 The bacteria that cause strep throat can also cause necrotizing fasciitis.